Chip stocks smacked as U.S. mulls fresh curbs on AI access to China

-June 28 (Reuters) - Shares of U.S. chipmakers fell in premarket trading on Wednesday following a report that the Biden administration is planning on export of computing chips for artificial intelligence to China as early as July.
+June 28 (Reuters) - Shares of U.S. chipmakers fell on Wednesday following a report that the Biden administration was planning on export of computing chips for artificial intelligence to China as early as July.

-Companies that rely on the world's second largest economy for at least a fifth of their revenue such as Nvidia NVDA.O, Advanced Micro Devices AMD.O and Intel INTC.O fell as they get trapped in the U.S.-China crossfire.
+Companies such as Nvidia NVDA.O, Advanced Micro Devices AMD.O and Intel INTC.O, which rely on the world's second largest economy for at least a fifth of their revenue, fell between 1.6% and 2.4%, caught in the U.S.-China crossfire.

+Last year, U.S. officials had ordered Nvidia to stop exporting its top two AI chips to China to limit the country's technological capability.

+Months later, Nvidia launched a new advanced chip called A800 in China to meet export control rules.

-The new restrictions being considered by the Commerce Department would include a ban on the sale of Nvidia's advanced chip called A800 without a special U.S. export license.
+The new restrictions being considered by the Commerce Department would also include a ban on the sale of Nvidia's A800 chip without a special U.S. export license, the Wall Street Journal report said.

 "With an update on export controls now expected, investors will assess just how limiting the new rules will be for chip makers' sales," said Susannah Streeter, head of money and markets, Hargreaves Lansdown.